 Ordinance No. O2022-015 contains the three proposed amendments in Title 2 Administration and Personnel, Title 12 Streets, Sidewalks and Public Places, and Title 15 Building and Construction that do not fall under the TMC 18.60.025(A) process, but will be considered at the same time as the development code final docket in Ordinance No. O2022-013 during the fall.

 3) Alternatives:

-☐ Continue discussion of Ordinance O2022-013 at a worksession on August 9, 2022
+☐ Continue discussion of Ordinance O2022-013 at the Planning Commission's worksession on July 26, 2022

 4) Attachments: